Skip to main content

 What is active management?

 Active management is an approach to investing.
-A brief description of active management is available on the Active Managers Council website.
+See “What is Active Management?” for a description.

 What are the disadvantages of active management?